Georgemouts/Clustering-KMeans-Algorithm/README.md

 We run the clustering program on the data set for M=3,5,7,9,11,13 groups.
 For each value of M do the following:
 1) Perform 20 runs of the program with different (randomly selected initial centers) and we keep the solution with the smallest clustering error.
-2) Then display 2 plots one with the examples (e.g. with '+') and one with the positions of the centers you found (e.g. with '*').
+2) Then display 2 plots
+  - one with the examples (e.g. with '+')
+  - one with the positions of the centers found by the algorithm (e.g. with '*').